-- There were 39 commercial building consents issued in the March 2020 quarter.
-This is 33 fewer consents issued compared to the December 2019 quarter (-46%). - This is up on the same quarter a year ago (March 2019) where there were 35 commercial building consents issued. - Over the last 12 months (YE March 2020), there have been a total of 215 commercial building consents issued.
-This is an increase of 37 consents (17%) compared to the previous year (178 in YE March 2019). - In terms of the estimated value of commercial building consents, the total value in the March 2020 quarter was approximately \$176m, significantly more than the equivalent March quarter in 2018 (\$50m). - The average value of commercial building consents issued in March 2020 was \$4,502.163.
-This is \$3,049,032 higher than in March 2018 (up 68%).
-It was also approximately \$3,154,000 more than the average value in the previous quarter (December 2019).
+- There were 49 commercial building consents issued in the March 2019 quarter.
+This is 15 fewer consents issued compared to the December 2018 quarter (-23%). - However this is up on the same quarter a year ago (March 2018) where there were 29 commercial building consents issued. - Over the last 12 months (YE March 2019), there have been a total of 215 commercial building consents issued.
+This is an increase of 41 consents (19%) compared to the previous year (174 in YE March 2018). - In terms of the estimated value of commercial building consents, the total value in the March 2019 quarter was approximately \$73m, significantly more than the equivalent March quarter in 2018 (\$17m) and the highest of all March quarters since 2015. - The average value of commercial building consents issued in March 2019 was \$1,976.340.
+This is \$1,380,9280 higher than in March 2018 (up 70%).
+It was also roughly \$951,000 more than the average value in the previous quarter (December 2018).

-Commercial buildings have a less steady supply increase and are heavily influenced by a smaller number of large developments in new Greenfield or brownfield commercial zones.
+Commercial buildings have a less steady supply increase and are heavily influenced by a smaller number of large developments in new greenfield or brownfield commercial zones.
 Consent value is strongly influenced by the type of consent with greater variability in commercial consents than residential consents.
-So far in 2020, the count of commercial consents issued is similar when compared to 2019.
-However the values of the consent is exceptionally high when compared to all previous years.
-It is too soon to tell if 2020 will be a particular busy year for commercial consents.
+So far in 2019, both the count and value of commercial consents issued is high when compared to 2018 but is similar to 2017.
+It is too soon to tell if 2019 will be a particular busy year for commercial consents, conversations with developers indicate a number of hotel developments will be applying for consent in 2019 (For example, Frankton Flats and Remarkables Park) that might see cumulative growth rise to levels seen in 2017.